This Easy & Free Crochet Gnome Pattern Makes the Most Adorable Mini-Gnome!

-Let’s talk about all the cuteness you can make in minutes with this free crochet gnome pattern.
-An easy mini gnome you can make in just a few minutes with a few basic stitches!
+Let’s talk about all the cuteness you can make in a few hours with this free crochet gnome pattern.
+This easy pattern will work up to be an adorable mini gnome or a gnome ornament.

 Free Crochet Gnome Pattern

-Here at Ruffles and Rain Boots, we have an admitted gnome obsession.
-If there’s one thing I know about myself, it’s that, if there’s a gnome to be made, I’ll figure out how to make it.
-Seriously, nothing is going to stop me making a gnome, no matter how difficult.
-I’m a gnome-gineer.
-Or is that gnome-ologist?
-Whatever.
-And the latest experiment?
-Making my own crochet gnome pattern.
+Here at Ruffles and Rain Boots, I have an admitted gnome obsession (stick around, it will become quite obvious).
+If there’s one thing I know about myself, it’s that if there’s a gnome to be made, I’ll figure out how to make it.
+Nothing is going to stop me and the latest experiment was attempting to make my own crochet gnome pattern.

-And can I just say–this easy gnome crochet pattern is insane.
-One piece, which is nice, fun to make and basically just the bee’s knees of a simple crochet pattern that turns into this adorable gnome in just a few minutes.
+And can I just say, this easy gnome crochet pattern is so much fun!
+One piece, which is nice, fun to make and basically the bee’s knees of a simple crochet pattern.
 If you’re ready to crochet a gnome, let’s get started.

 No Time to Make This Now?
 Pin it for Later